This Is What the Menendez Brothers’ Lawyer Is Doing Now

 More High-Profile Cases of Leslie

-Leslie had an illustrious career even before she represented the Menendez brothers.
-She held the title of the most successful defense lawyer for death-row cases.
+Leslie had an outstanding career even before representing the Menendez brothers, gaining recognition as the leading defense lawyer for death-row cases.

 What Is Leslie Abramson Doing Now